Skip to main content

 Charging per unit of power (e.g. kWh) is usually reserved for utilities but time-based rates (e.g. rate per hour) 'may' be allowed ...

-Written by Mohammad Akhlaghi
+Written by Florian Remi

-Updated over a week ago
+Updated over 3 months ago

 Short Answer

-Even though reselling electricity is often illegal, some jurisdictions (Canada as an example) may allow a flat rate, a time-based rate or a blended rate (parking + charging together).
+Even though reselling electricity is often illegal, some jurisdictions (Canada as an example) may allow a flat rate, a time-based rate, or a blended rate (parking + charging together).
 Be sure to check your local jurisdictions for laws & regulations regarding EV charging rates.

 More Details